-On of the key themes of the RBC Corporate Plan (2022 - 2025) is the establishment of a "thriving town" in which residents feel safe and protected from crime.
-Reading's Community Safety Partnership, who work to tackle crime, antisocial behaviour and the fear of crime, have produced a Community Safety and Serious Violence Strategy (2023 - 2026).
+On of the key themes of the RBC Council Plan (2025 - 2028) is safeguarding and supporting the health and wellbeing of Reading's adults and children.
+Reading's Community Safety Partnership, who work to tackle crime, anti-social behaviour and the fear of crime, have produced a Community Safety and Serious Violence Strategy (2023 - 2026).
 This partnership compromises statutory agencies, including Reading Borough Council, Thames Valley Police, The Probation Service (South Central), Royal Berkshire Fire and Rescue Service, Buckingham, Oxfordshire and Berkshire West Integrated Care System (BOB ICS), Brighter Futures for Children and representatives from Berkshire NHS Foundation Trust, along with a range of partners from Reading's thriving voluntary and community sector.
 This sets out strategy, targets and aims until 2023 and focuses on dealing with issues at a neighbourhood level, as all major partners are moving toward a more locality-based model of working.